ieee-uottawa/SITE-Bot/README.md

 ## Philosophy

+This section outlines some philosophical/moral things to keep in mind before making a PR.

+### Purely Functional Commands

 This is a purely functional bot; it provides tools for humans to use.

 While contributions with additions that react and participate in conversations are cool, I have intentionally steered away from allowing pull requests adding this behavior for two reasons: